orlagh-sweeney/we-ride-cycling-club/README.md

     - Join Us background image: "Aerial Shot of People Riding Bicycle on Road Between Trees" by Pavel Danilyuk
 - Icons were taken from [Font Awesome](https://fontawesome.com/).
 ### Code
-- [Stackoverflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were used throughout the development to educate myself and to seek help on the following features:
+- [Stackoverflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were used throughout the development to educate myself and to seek help adn clarification features.
+In particular I used the following resources in my proejct:
 - I used W3Schools to create the dropdown menu feature on the Join Us.
 I used the solution on the [HTML Form Elements](https://www.w3schools.com/html/html_form_elements.asp) page.
 - I used Stackoverflow to center the form on the Join Us page, I used the solution shared by [Rhythm Shandlya](https://stackoverflow.com/questions/8097744/how-do-i-center-this-form-in-css).
 - I used W3Schools to find out how to add rounded corner to buttons.
 I used the solution from the [CSS Rounded Corners](https://www.w3schools.com/css/css3_borders.asp).